symbol/symbol-docs/source/guides/accountlink/activating-delegated-harvesting.rst

         :start-after:  /* start block 03 */
         :end-before: /* end block 03 */

-.. note:: You could announce the transaction with M, but it is recommended to use a third account to keep confidential the information about transfer of importance power.
+.. note:: You could announce the transaction with M, but it is recommended to use a third account to keep the information about transfer of importance confidential.

-The node receives an encrypted message using :ref:`WebSockets <websockets>`.
+If everything is successful, the node will receive an encrypted message using :ref:`WebSockets <websockets>`.
 Once the node decrypts the private key of the potential delegated harvester, the node owner may **add R as a delegated harvester** if the following requirements are met:

 - The node permits delegated harvesting.